yipmunallen/first-milestone-project/README.md

    2. The section is clearly divided into "Work" and "Education".
    3. The design of this section provides a clear timeline to all prospective users, with additional information available for wider screen sizes.
 1. As a recruiter I want to clearly see what the creator's skills are in order to match them to a suitable role.
-   1. The skills section is accessible from the menu bar.
+   1. The Skills section is accessible from the menu bar.
-   2. The skills section of the site uses coloured circles to clearly indicate skill level
+   2. The Skills section of the site uses coloured circles to clearly indicate skill level.
 1. As a recruiter I want to have access to a CV that can be saved offline.
    1. A "Download CV" button is available wherever the user is on the site via the menu bar.
 It opens in another page so the original site is not lost.
    2. A "Download CV" button is also available in the About section.
 1. As a recruiter I want to be able to contact the creator with potential opportunities.
-   1. The contact section is accessible from the menu bar.
+   1. The Contact section is accessible from the menu bar.
-   2. The form in the contact section means that the user does not have to leave the site in order to contact the site owner.
+   2. The form in the Contact section means that the user does not have to leave the site in order to contact the site owner.
    3. A link to the site owner's LinkedIn profile is in the About section which provides another means of contact.

 #### Functionality

-  - __Contact Form__ - This has been tested to ensure that if the "submit" button is selected without any of the fields being filled, an error will appear asking the user to complete fields.
+  - __Contact Form__ - This has been tested to ensure that if the "submit" button is selected with some fields left unfilled, an error will appear asking the user to complete the unfilled fields.
 Similarly, if an email address is inputted without an "@" sign, an error will also appear, stating that this is not a valid email.

   - __Links__ - The "Download CV" button, LinkedIn icon, and Project cards have been tested to ensure they open in new windows to valid pages.

-  - __Menubar__ - The menu bar has been tested to ensure that it collapses and takes users to the correct sections on the page once a link is clicked.
+  - __Menu Bar__ - The menu bar has been tested to ensure that it collapses and takes users to the correct sections on the page once a link is clicked.
 Users can also close the menu bar by clicking out of the menu.

 #### Compatibility